• Skip to main content

 Best Productivity Machine

-My computer uses are simple: I write and edit big text files.
-I research with a million open browser tabs.
-I work on my businesses and websites.
-However, even if you’re a heavier user (programmer, video editor, graphic designer, etc), this guide will still lead you down the right direction.
+My personal computer-uses are basic.
+I edit big text files, I research with a trillion open browser tabs, and I work on my websites.
+Sometimes I’ll edit an image.
+But even if you’re a heavy user (like a programmer or a video editor), this guide will still point you to the right direction.

-To build this computer, you’ll have to buy each component separately:
+To build this computer, you’ll have to buy each component separately.
+This is for the original computer:

-And then assemble it all.
-If you don’t know how to do it, pay a PC shop to do it.
+You’ll then have to assemble it.
+If you don’t know how, pay a PC shop to do it.
 By the end, you’ll have yourself a killer productivity machine.

 No more time wasting.
 Let’s begin.